tonyhffong/TermWin.jl/README.md

 ```

 * `pivots`.
 Array of `Symbol`
-* `expanddepth`.
+* `initdepth`.
 Default 1.
 How many levels of pivots are open at initialization.
 * `colorder`.
 Array of `Symbol`, `Regex` and `"*"` (string).
 Symbols are treated as actual column name.
    It is an error to provide a symbol that doesn't exist as a column in the data frame.
 Regex would
    be used to to match multiple columns. `"*"` is the rest of the columns not covered yet.
 It is